GeorgeSchiro/GoPcBackup/README.md

     The profile file name will be prepended to the default and the current date (see -ZipToolFileListFileDateFormat above) will be inserted (with a GUID) between the filename and the extension.

+-ZipToolInit=False

+    Set this switch True and the zip compression tool will be automatically overwritten from the content embedded in the executable file.
+Once used this switch will be reset to False.

 -ZipToolLastRunCmdPathFile=Run Last Backup.cmd